MohitRane8/ECEN-5783-Embedded-Interface-Design/Project_3/README.md

     A lot of time was spent to figure out how to use the AWS services.
     A lot of online material had to be referred beyond the documentation that was provided.
     The HTML-SQS interface via HTTP took more time than expected.
+    While populating the table on the HTML page, use of global variable in a function was giving unexpected results.
+After referring to several websites, that issue was fixed.
+By that, we understood the scoping of variables in javascript.